-Nutrient trade-off in plants: application of the Pareto optimality.
+Nutrient trade-off in plants: Application of the Pareto optimality.
 A crucial task for plants is the maximization of nutrient uptake from the environment in order to increase their biomass, yield and fitness Good et al., 2004; White & Broadley, 2005.
-Nevertheless nutrient environments are complex and plants often face a variety of nutrient compositions.
+However, nutrient environments are complex and plants often face a variety of nutrient compositions in agricultural and natural soils.
 Thus, maximization of the uptake of one nutrient might occur at the expense of efficiently foraging for other nutrients (Hermans et al., 2006).
-To illustrate this case, we have tested Arabidopsis biomass on a nutritional matrix where we used combinations of the main growth-limiting nutrients in nature, provided worldwide as NPK fertilizers: nitrogen (N), phosphorous (P) and potassium (K) (Fig. 1B; Schachtman & Shin, 2007).
-Our preliminary results obtained in the Arabidopsis Col-0 ecotype, show that at low N concentrations, low amounts of PK improve growth and biomass accumulation (Fig. 1B – green arrow).
-By contrast, at a high N concentration, low amounts of PK are detrimental for growth and biomass accumulation (Fig. 1B – red arrow).
+To illustrate this case, we tested the effects on biomass in Arabidopsis exposed to a nutritional matrix containing combinations of the main growth-limiting nutrients in nature, provided worldwide as NPK fertilizers: nitrogen (N), phosphorous (P) and potassium (K) (Fig. 1B; Schachtman & Shin, 2007).
+Our preliminary results obtained in the Col-0 ecotype, show that at low N concentrations, low amounts of PK improve growth and biomass accumulation (Fig. 1B – green arrow).
+By contrast, these low amounts of PK are detrimental for growth and biomass accumulation at high N (Fig. 1B – red arrow).
 Therefore, plants perform better under low N in combination with low input of PK nutrients.
-However, this seems to be at the expense of performance at high N concentration, resulting in a nutritional trade-off situation.
-Here, we defined this trade-off as the effect of major nutrients on N assimilation to improve plant biomass (∆PK biomass).
-We hypothesize that this differential performance under high and low N concentrations might reflect the environmental conditions that plants face in their native environments.
-Therefore, the magnitude and directionality of the trade-off observed in Col-0 might be different in natural Arabidopsis thaliana accessions.
+However, this optimal biomass at low-N, seems to be at the expense of performance at high N concentration, resulting in a nutritional trade-off situation.
+We hypothesize that this differential performance (e.g. biomass) under high and low N concentrations (as a function of PK), might reflect a plants adaptation to the fluctuating nutrient conditions that plants face in their native environments.
+Therefore, the magnitude and directionality of the trade-off observed in Col-0 might be different in other natural Arabidopsis thaliana accessions.

-The trade-off in nutrient acquisition under combinations of N and PK concentrations can be readily explained in terms of a Pareto front defined by the ∆PK biomass axes under high or low N availability (Fig. 1C).
-In this Pareto space, Col-0 is a natural variant which location we have experimentally quantified.
+The trade-off in nutrient acquisition under combinations of N vs. PK concentrations can be readily explained in terms of a Pareto front, defined by the ∆ biomass under high N (as a function of ∆PK (red line) or under low N availability (green line) (Fig. 1C).
+In this Pareto space, Col-0 is a natural variant whose trade offs we have experimentally quantified.
 The collection of natural variants in this space is expected to form a triangle (Shoval et al., 2012), in which the most optimal solutions (archetypes) of the Pareto front are at the corners of the triangle (Fig. 1C – yellow circles).
-Therefore, the archetypes will represent the most efficient solutions for the individual tasks of growth under high (archetype ) or low nutrient input (archetype ).
-In this project, we propose to exploit the natural variation in Arabidopsis thaliana accessions to characterize the extent of the Pareto front, and better understand how this trade-off has evolved in natural populations.
+Therefore, the archetypes will represent the most efficient solutions for the individual tasks of growth under high-N (archetype ) or low N-nutrient input (archetype ).
+In this project, we propose to exploit the natural variation in Arabidopsis thaliana accessions to characterize the extent of the Pareto front, to select the archetypes for further study to better understand how this trade-off has evolved in natural populations.
 This will identify which natural accessions have the most optimal solutions for the N-PK nutrient acquisition problem.
-Most important for agricultural purposes, our nutrient Pareto trade-off will identify Arabidopsis accessions that maximize N-assimilation under low N and PK conditions, opening the potential to the dissection of the genetic basis of this nutritional trade-off, with agronomic benefits for the environment (Good et al., 2004; Hermans et al., 2006).
+Most important for agricultural purposes, our nutrient Pareto trade-off will identify Arabidopsis accessions that maximize N-assimilation (biomass) under low N and PK conditions, opening the potential to the dissection of the genetic basis for this, with agronomic benefits for the environment (Good et al., 2004; Hermans et al., 2006).